Always, live in your truth!

 For many, it says a lot about a woman who can stand firm in her skin and rock her natural hair.
 Because of course, it was the hair she was born with so why wouldn’t she?
 Well, there are many women, sadly who wouldn’t, for many reasons.

 As much as the natural hair community has grown, there are still many souls in the world who don’t agree with that look.
-So, I am here today to shed some light into the adversities that many face while staying true to their self.
+So, I am here today to shed some light on the adversities that many face while staying true to themself.